-Students are responsible for understanding the policies and procedures about add/drop, grade forgiveness, etc. Refer to the current semester's Catalog Policies section in the SJSU Catalog at https://catalog.sjsu.edu/.
-Add/drop deadlines can be found on the current academic year calendar at https://www.sjsu.edu/provost/docs/Academic-Calendar-AY2022-23.pdf
+Students are responsible for understanding the policies/procedures on add/drop, grade forgiveness, etc. Refer to this semester's Catalog Policies section in the SJSU Catalog at https://catalog.sjsu.edu/.
+Add/drop deadlines can be found on the Academic Calendar 2024-2025.